How to Do Leg Lifts With Perfect Form

 But it’s not just leg lifts for abs.

 Your core is also your back.
-Since leg lifts increase core strength, Cohen adds, they also increase support for your back, which may lower the risk of back injuries.
+Since leg lifts increase core strength, Cohen adds, they also increase support for your spine and back, which may lower the risk of back injuries.